 New research from Aon, a leading global professional services firm providing a broad range of risk, retirement and health solutions (NYSE: AON), says

-Aon’s Benefits and Trends Survey, now in its ninth year, is formed from the responses of over 200 employers of all sizes, from less than 100 employees to many thousands, who work across a broad range of sectors, with 74% of them working internationally.
-This year, a number of new questions were introduced, including those about an EVP, as well as how employers approach benefits strategy on a global basis.
+Aon’s Benefits and Trends Survey, now in its ninth year, is formed from the responses of over 200 employers of all sizes, from across a broad range of sectors, and with 74% of them working internationally.